babashka/fs/doc/ai/adr/0002-node-parity-divergences.md

 source; this matches the synchronous design recorded in [[0001-node-file-time-representation]] and the changelog.

+## read-attributes / get-attribute serve only the basic view on Node - accepted

+The JVM reads `basic:`, `posix:`, `unix:`, `dos:` and other attribute views.
+The Node branch builds one map of basic attributes (times, size, kind), so `get-attribute` for a `unix:`/`posix:` key such as `"unix:mode"` or `"posix:permissions"` returns `nil` where the JVM returns a value.
+The common permission case is covered by [[posix-file-permissions]].
+The full view set is an accepted port limitation.

 ## move :atomic-move is ignored on Node - accepted

 JVM `move` honors `:atomic-move` through `StandardCopyOption/ATOMIC_MOVE`.
 The Node